 Topic 6: Alcohol and human health

 Heavy drinking increases the risk of life-threatening diseases, accidental injury, psychological impairment, and addiction, but many people argue that moderate intake has some health benefits.
-You’ll explore global trends in alcohol use, the chemistry of alcohol, how alcohol is absorbed into the bloodstream and its effects on the body’s major organs and on behaviour and memory.
+You’ll explore global trends in alcohol use, the chemistry of alcohol, how alcohol is absorbed into the bloodstream and its effects on the body’s major organs and behaviour and memory.

 Topic 7: Screening for breast cancer

-Mammography screening using X-ray imaging to detect early breast cancers in women occurs in most wealthy countries.
+Mammography screening using X-ray imaging to detect early breast cancer in women occurs in most wealthy countries.
 This topic explains how breast cancer develops, the risk factors associated with the development of breast cancer, the rationale for screening and how the screening technology works.
 It also considers the debate about the benefits and drawbacks of screening and explores the tests used to confirm a diagnosis of breast cancer.

 Topic 8: Sight: a window on the world